JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/diagnostics.rst

 The purpose of this package is to help developers and users evaluate MPAS-JEDI performance, and diagnose potential errors in the system.
 The package includes scripts for plotting the cost function, the norm of the gradient, observation distribution, and analysis increment.
+To support testing of EDA with MPAS-JEDI, the package includes probabilistic evaluations of the ensemble of background forecasts.
 It also includes observation- and model-space verification tools for tracking the performance of cycling experiments.
 Those tools evaluate traditional statistical measures (Mean, RMS, STD, etc...) for surface and upper air variables.
 Additionally there is some capability for determining confidence intervals for those verification measures.
 Both the model- and observation-space components provide a means to store intermediate statistical measures and then visualize verification statistics.

+Cartopy, matplotlib, numpy, h5py, and netCDF4 Python packages are required to perform the diagnostics.

 Analysis Increments
 -------------------
 A plot of analysis increments can help users to understand how the model analysis has adjusted to assimilated observations.
-You can calculate the analysis increment and make figures for different analysis fields by using :code:`mpas-jedi/test/graphics/plot_inc.py`.
-The following example is for visualizing the analysis increment of the meridional component of reconstructed horizontal velocity.
+You can calculate the analysis increment and make figures for different analysis fields by using :code:`mpas-bundle/mpas-jedi/graphics/plot_inc.py`.
+The following example is for visualizing the analysis increment of the Zonal component of reconstructed horizontal velocity.

 .. code-block:: bash

-   python $GRAPHICS_DIR/plot_inc.py $DATE 3denvar uReconstructMeridional 29 True $GFSANA_DIR
+   python $GRAPHICS_DIR/plot_inc.py $DATE 3denvar uReconstructZonal 1 False

-The argument :code:`True` means the MPAS analysis will also be compared with corresponding GFS analysis.
+The argument :code:`1` means the analysis increment will be plotted by each level, and the argument :code:`False` means the MPAS analysis will not be compared with corresponding GFS analysis.

 .. _u-inc:
 .. figure:: images/u_inc.png
-   :height: 200px
+   :height: 400px
    :align: center

    Figure 1.
-Meridional wind increment at 0000 UTC 15 Apr 2018 on the 29th model level.
+Zonal wind increment at 0000 UTC 15 Apr 2018 on the 29th model level.

 Observation-space verification
 ------------------------------

-All scripts discussed in this section are located in :code:`GRAPHICS_DIR/cycling`, where :code:`GRAPHICS_DIR = mpas-jedi/test/graphics`.
+All scripts discussed in this section are located in :code:`GRAPHICS_DIR/cycling`, where :code:`GRAPHICS_DIR = mpas-bundle/mpas-jedi/graphics`.

 MPAS-JEDI utilizes the IODA and UFO file writing mechanisms to generate observation-space feedback files from hofx and variational applications.
 That includes the standard IODA ObsSpace as well as